leite/fgodmod/README.md

 # fgod mod v1.6.12 for 0 A. D. version A23

-If you like the work of fgod mod (and me fpre in general) I can give you donation information per mail from
+If you like the work of fgod mod (and me fpre in general) and want further work on improvement or want support email me

-    fraizy@gmx.de
+    fraizy@gmx.de.

 Report Feedback/Bugs: